-In 1989 artist Ann Clark had an idea and a dream.
-After years of creating small handcrafted toys, dollhouses, and ornaments for sale throughout New England she designed a pig-shaped cookie cutter and launched a new business in her garage.
+In 1989, after years of creating small handcrafted toys, dollhouses, and ornaments for sale throughout New England, artist and baker Ann Clark designed a metal cookie cutter and launched a new business in her garage.
 Armed with a small amount of cash and unbridled enthusiasm Ann tackled her first trade show and sold out her limited inventory of cookie cutters.
 Ann Clark, the company, was born.

 Ann’s artistic flair and love for baking has created an extensive product line of handmade cookie cutters for the gift and kitchenware industries that sell throughout the United States and in many parts of the world.
 Ann Clark Cookie Cutter “The Cookie Cutter People from Vermont,” is now the largest manufacturer of cookie cutters in America.